viki-sh/League-Analysis/README.md

   frameborder="0"
 ></iframe>

-This visualization shows a 50/50 split.
-So, it looks like having a higher PGA doesnt significantly affect your ability to beat your opponent.
+The results reveal a 50/50 split, indicating that having a higher PGA does not significantly increase a team’s chances of winning.

 ## Interesting Aggregates
 To further explore the impact of pre-game factors on match outcomes, we calculated the mean aggregate values of key variables for both winning and losing teams.
 The results suggest that pre-game factors influence match outcomes.